 Read the numbers first and then say them aloud.
-Then go to CD 1 Trac 11, listen to the pronunciation and repeat after each number.
+Then play the audio clip, listening to the pronunciation and repeating after each number.

 Transcript: Audio 11

-Listen to the numbers on CD 1 Trac 12 and say which number comes next.
+Listen to the numbers in the audio clip and say which number comes next.